ecamo19/droughtbox_documentation/docs/2_loggernet_interface.md

 	[insert image]

-+ Press the right click over a empty cell located in the Selected Fields Table  then select Add..
++ Press the right click over a empty cell located in the Selected Fields  then select Add..

 	[Insert image]